-Roasted Edamame and Mushrooms are seasoned with balsamic vinegar or soy sauce and oil.
-Makes a hearty and satisfying side dish or vegetarian entree.
+Balsamic vinegar or soy sauce and oil season this recipe for Roasted Edamame and Mushrooms.
+Try this as a hearty and satisfying side dish or vegetarian entree.

 That incident happened several years ago.
 Do you know how you can tell?

-Good-natured arguing and/or placing bets on disagreements is so outdated.
+Good-natured arguments and bets on disagreements are so outdated.
 I might miss the bantering back and forth if the instant gratification of proving I was right from the beginning wasn’t so satisfying.
 Never mind the times I am wrong.

 Steamed edamame is fun, but roasting takes this lima-bean-look-alike to a new level.
 When you bake the shelled beans at a high temperature, they take on a suntanned appearance.
 Roasting also intensifies the nutty flavor and somewhat chewy texture.